Thursday, December 16, 2010

 Friday and Saturday I hiked with the girls band and other boys band down Trap Canyon which the picture below was taken in.
 I had an excellent talk with the girl YW about lessons I had learned from my parents deaths.
 I did not intend to talk about that but it just came up and I feel I was lead by the sacred wind as to what to say.
 It was an uplifting conversation for me and I hope for her as well.

+I found huge amounts of watercress in Trap Canyon.
+It tastes like a radish when eaten raw but when its cooked and combined with the powdered cheese, it tastes like broccoli cheese soup.
+It had been years since I'd last made it and I had forgotten how good it is.
 Sunday morning as I sat by the fire making a muffin it began to snow.
 Just a little popcorn snow and it didn't really stick but its still weird seeing snow on the Trail in November.
 Since I couldn't do anything to get out of it, I just laughed and caught the flakes on my tongue.

 Final D was relaxing.
 I bounced around between bands teaching skills.
 It was in the teens both nights that we were there and when I woke up wednesday morning, the part of my beanie that had been exposed to the air had frozen as well as my canteens.